frederic-perez/AmE-dictionary/data/dictionary.md

 __afresh__ _adv_ Once more; anew; again: _They had to start afresh._
 __African American__ _n_ _As many as one third of the cowboys on the great cattle drives were African American._
 __Afrikaans__ _n_ A language that developed from 17th-century Dutch and is an official language of South Africa.
-__aft__ _adj, adv_ :eight: At, in, toward, or close to the stern of a vessel or the rear of an aircraft or spacecraft. _Syn_ abaft, astern _He ended up in the aft gun turret._ _Aft compartment._ :es: en popa
+__aft__ _adj, adv_ :nine: At, in, toward, or close to the stern of a vessel or the rear of an aircraft or spacecraft. _Syn_ abaft, astern _He ended up in the aft gun turret._ _Aft compartment._ :es: en popa
 __after-dark__ _adj_ Occurring in the hours after nightfall—always used before a noun after-dark activities. _An after-dark stroll._ _After-dark entertainment._
 __afterburner__ _n_
 __aftereffects__